 FREQUENTLY ASKED QUESTIONS

-Workers Compensation is statutory, no-fault system of legal rules that provides for the payment of medical expenses and wage loss replacement for employees who are injured or contract an illness as a result of, and in the course and scope of, their job duties.
+Workers’ Compensation is statutory, no-fault system of legal rules that provides for the payment of medical expenses and wage loss benefits for employees who are injured or contract an illness arising directly out of and in the course and scope of their job duties.

 - Who will handle my claim?

 The University of Minnesota contracts with a Third Party Administrator (TPA) to handle the administration of Workers’ Compensation claims.
 Your claim will be assigned to an adjuster at Sedgwick CMS, the TPA under contract with the University.

 Very briefly, under the Minnesota law, you may be entitled to:

 - Medical services related to your work injury.

 - Compensation for wage loss or inability to earn a full income.